arunasurya/blogposts/blogprojectlead.md

 - Coordinate the writing process to ensure the successful post delivery by an agreed deadline.
 - Foster collaboration among the writers.

-### Publication
+### Review and Publication
 - Oversee and perform a series of reviews and edits from the first draft to the final work.
+  - The review is typically performed by several reviewers.
+The current reviewers are @m52go and @manfredkarrer.
 - Publish the posts on the Bisq blog platforms.

-### Collaborators
-- The work is done in collaboration with one or several reviewers who may also be involved in publication and dissemination of the posts.
-The current reviewers include @m52go, and @manfredkarrer.

 ## Priviledges
 - Access to the Blog writing schedule.